INVIXO/actions-boomi-deployer/README.md

-Cloned and mirrored from https://github.com/OfficialBoomi/boomicicd-cli for testing purposes
+Cloned and mirrored from https://github.com/OfficialBoomi/boomicicd-cli for testing purposes.

+Ultimately we'll use GITHub and GITHub actions, and remove everything but cli/scripts/bin/, cli/scripts/bin/json

 # Command Line Interface reference implementation for Boomi CI/CD